Random header image... Refresh for more!

 Pizza Sauce: Combine all ingredients in a medium bowl; stir until well blended with a whisk.

-Preheat oven to 500 degrees.
+Preheat the oven to 500 degrees.
 Coat a 12-inch pizza pan with cooking spray.

 Place dough on a lightly floured surface; roll or pat into a 12-inch circle.
 Transfer dough to prepared pan, shaking off excess flour.

-Toppings: Brush dough on top side with olive oil.
-Spread about 1 cup of the pizza sauce evenly over dough, leaving a 1/4-inch border.
+Toppings: Brush dough on the top side with olive oil.
+Spread about 1 cup of the pizza sauce evenly over the dough, leaving a 1/4-inch border.
 (Use the remaining sauce for pasta, if desired.)

 Sprinkle Parmesan cheese over sauce; top evenly with spinach leaves and minced garlic.
 Sprinkle mozzarella over spinach.
 Spoon teaspoonfuls of ricotta over mozzarella.